mikbe/pomidor_timer/README.markdown

 ## To do ##

-* Clean up and refactor.
-* Add mute buttons for sounds.
+**future releases**

+* Automatic, but simple, logging of actions so you can just do your work then later use the log for reference when entering data in your worksheet.
 * Add sound selection from default system sounds?
-* Add images to webpage.
-* Make webpage less ugly.
+Running out of space on options tab.
 * Make minute entry not show blue border when entering text.
-* Automatic, but simple, logging of actions so you can just do your work then later use the log for reference when entering data in your worksheet.
 * Add help me file.
 * Clean up main menu.

+**Non-application tasks**

+* Add screenshots to webpage.
+* Make webpage less ugly.

 ## Change History ##

-**2011.05.19** Version: 1.0.3
+**2011.05.21** Version: 1.0.4

 Added Features:

+* Work period configurable.
+* Tick and alarm sounds can now be muted with a button.

+Fixes:

+* None (it's perfect right?)

+Misc:

+* Refactored animations to use proper methodologies.
+* Refactored form hiding.
+* General code cleanup.
+* Rapture proofed.

+**2011.05.19** Version: 1.0.3 (internal code release)

+Added Features:

 * Growl alerts for alarms (requires Growl installed of course).
-* Added alarm mute button.
+* Added mute active alarm button.
 * When an alarm goes off the dock icon bounces if Pomidor Timer is not the front app (standard Apple design).
+* Fastforward popup description added.

 Fixes: